Face Your Self-Esteem Lies that You’re Feelings & End Them

 - Prove that your feelings or emotions are the experiences that they claim you were and are.
 Can feelings or emotions be experiences or only limited, partial, and fragmented experiences, interpretations, or representations of them?
 If feelings or emotions are not the actual or real experiences, then what are you if you are feelings or emotions?

 - Prove that feelings or emotions–can know your being and your infinitely complex situation.
-Don’t feelings always have to isolate you from your situation in order to classify you as one of their kind?
+Don’t feelings always have to isolate you from your situation to classify you as one of their kind?
 Can or have you ever existed independently of your situation, environment, milieu, circumstances, or conditions?

 - If your self is feelings or emotions, then how does it continue, how does it remain alive, how is it more than an experience or a memory?